LedgerHQ/mkdocs-ledger/docs/index.md

 ## References

-This theme is based on [MkDocs](https://mkdocs.org) and some extensions so plese consult upstream documentations:
+This theme is based on [MkDocs](https://mkdocs.org) and some extensions so please consult upstream documentations:

 * [MkDocs](https://mkdocs.org): the documentation engine
 * [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/): the base theme